UnknownPug/MPBA-api/README.md

 2. Set the `server.port` that You are using for web services (preferable to set `8082`).

-3. Set the `spring.datasource.password` and `spring.datasource.username` that You set in database.
+3. Set the `spring.datasource.password` and `spring.datasource.username` to password and username that You set in database.

 4. Set the `spring.datasource.url` that was generated in Your database.